 1. Try not to utilise a computerised route framework.

-- Try not to utilise a computerised route framework, Satellite route frameworks (like Google Maps or a GPS) regularly read roads that either don’t exist at all or that are private roads and not available.
-Guarantee you use paper maps provided by trustworthy guide organizations to explore Outback roads – Visitor Information Centers will actually want to supply them.
+Satellite route frameworks (like Google Maps or a GPS) regularly read roads that either don’t exist at all or that are private roads and not available.
+We highly recommend that you use paper maps provided by trustworthy guide organizations to explore NSW Outback roads – Visitor Information Centers will actually want to supply them.
 You ought to likewise liaise with local people to check the road conditions and take notes of various routes and any road works.

-- Consider the weather.
-You would think the Outback is constantly hot, but temperatures may fluctuate greatly.
+You would think the NSW Outback is constantly hot, but temperatures may fluctuate greatly.
 It can become very chilly at night and quite hot during the day, so make sure you have gear for both.
 A hat, sunscreen, and sunglasses are required, as are light long-sleeved clothing.
 The optimum time to visit is between mid-March and mid-October, when the intense dry heat is at its peak.

-If you’re looking for accommodation along the way, be sure to look into the properties and tours we have in each town to make your stay enjoyable.
+If you’re looking for NSW Outback accommodation along the way, be sure to look into the Outback resorts and tours we have in each town to make your stay enjoyable.
 We also offer a 10% multi-property discount.